 Kenya-born Rio marathon silver medal winner banned that’s #4 for Bahrain

 Paris – Kenyan-born Bahraini Eunice Jepkirui Kirwa, who won marathon silver at the Rio Olympics in 2016, has been suspended for four years for doping, the Athletics Integrity Unit (AIU) announced on Monday.

-Kirwa had been provisionally banned since May after the prohibited blood-booster EPO was detected in her blood sample.
+Kirwa had been provisionally banned since May and detected the prohibited blood-booster EPO in her blood sample.